llm-workflow-engine/llm-workflow-engine/README.md

 * --model: selects model ('default' or 'legacy-paid' or 'legacy-free')
 * --browser: selects browser ('firefox' or 'chromium' or 'webkit')
 * --log: log prompts and responses to the named file
+* --debug-log: debug logging to the named file
 * --no-stream: disables streaming mode (and enables markdown rendering)

 ### Python